KyrosKrane/Sanctum-LFR-Notes/README.md

 `/i Afterwards, kill adds and interrupt their casts.
 Rinse and repeat 3 times.
 If you get a big green circle around you, move away from other players.
 Dodge crap on the ground.
 Hero AFTER second portal.`

+## The Reckoning
+### Sylvanas Windrunner
+`/i Phase 1: Hit her, dodge everything on the ground, dps the little arrows when they appear.
+Hero at the start.`

+`/i Phase 2: INTERRUPT RUIN OR WE WIPE - RANGE, this means you.
+Chase Sylvanas across the bridges, don't fall off or in the holes, kill everything in your path.`

+`/i Phase 3: tbd.
+Hero again when the debuff falls off.`